Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 # 3D Scene Layer

 A single I3S data set is referred to as a Scene Layer.
 It is a container for arbitrarily large amounts of heterogeneously distributed 3D geographic data.
-Scene Layers provide clients access to data and allow them the flexibility to visualize it according to their needs.
+Scene Layers provide clients access to data and allow them to visualize it according to their needs.
 The definition of "data" in this case includes the geometry, attributes, and vertex geometry.

 A Scene Layer is characterized by a combination of layer type and profile.
 The *layer type* describes the kind of geospatial data stored within it.
-The *layer profile* is exposed to clients and includes additional details on the specific I3S implementation.
+The *layer profile* includes additional details on the specific I3S implementation.

  The supported layer types are:

 * [3D Objects](docs/1.6/3Dobjects.md) (e.g. building exteriors, 3D models in various formats)
-* [Integrated Mesh](docs/1.6/integratedMesh.md) (e.g. integrated surface including vegetation, buildings and roads from satellite, aerial or drone imagery)
+* [Integrated Mesh](docs/1.6/integratedMesh.md) (e.g. integrated surface including vegetation, buildings and roads)
 * [Points](docs/1.6/points.md) (e.g. hospitals, schools, trees, street furniture, signs)
 * [Point Clouds](docs/1.6/pointCloud.md) (e.g. lidar data)
 * [Building Scene Layer](docs/1.6/buildingSceneLayer.md) (e.g. building including its components, such as windows, doors, chairs, etc.)

 Layer types with the same profile can be leveraged to support different use cases.
 Some layer types represent features using an identity instead of a geospatial field (e.g. mesh or cloud).
-Some layer types support attribute storage, either as feature attributes or individual geometry elements.
+Other layer types support attribute storage, either as feature attributes or individual geometry elements.
 Here are a few examples:

 <table>
  <tr>